awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-register-instance.md

-# Troubleshoot a Classic Load Balancer: Instance Registration<a name="ts-elb-register-instance"></a>
+# Troubleshoot a Classic Load Balancer: Instance registration<a name="ts-elb-register-instance"></a>

 When you register an instance with your load balancer, there are a number of steps that are taken before the load balancer can begin to send requests to your instance\.